 #2.
 Off to School Smoothie!

 Kids perform best in school when they start their day with a good breakfast.
-But we all know how hard it is to get kids to eat a healthy breakfast.
-Introducing the “off to school” smoothie recipe!
+But sometimes it can be hard to get kids to eat a healthy breakfast.
+Here’s a delicious smoothie that will help get them going.

 - 1 cup low-fat vanilla yogurt